Kraczki

-The village has a population of 348 and most earn their livelihoods as farmers.

 History

 The area formed part of Poland since the establishment of the state in the 10th century.
 Kraczki was a private village of Polish nobility, administratively located in the Nakło County in the Kalisz Voivodeship in the Greater Poland Province of the Kingdom of Poland.
 The village was annexed by Prussia in the late-18th-century Partitions of Poland, and was also part of Germany from 1871.
 Following World War I, Poland regained independence and control of the village.

 During the German occupation of Poland (World War II), Poles from Kraczki were among the victims of massacres of Poles from the county, perpetrated by the SS and Selbstschutz in the forest near Sadki in October and November 1939 as part of the Intelligenzaktion.